AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 ## General Stanza
 ASL3 introduces a new stanza in `rpt.conf`, the `[general]` stanza.

-Presently, this stanza just contains a `key=value` for how node lookups are handled:
+Presently, this stanza just contains `key=value` pairs that specify how node lookups are handled:

 ```
 [general]
-node_lookup_method = both           ;method used to lookup nodes
+node_lookup_method = both           ; method used to lookup nodes
-                                    ;both = dns lookup first, followed by external file (default)
+                                    ; both = dns lookup first, followed by external file (default)
-                                    ;dns = dns lookup only
+                                    ; dns = dns lookup only
-                                    ;file = external file lookup only
+                                    ; file = external file lookup only

+; The domain name used for DNS lookups when the node lookup method is "dns" or
+; "both".
+The default domain is "nodes.allstarlink.org" and does not need to
+; be defined here.
+Only set "dns_node_domain" if a) You really know what you're
+; doing and b) you need to use an alternate DNS domain for node resolution.
+;dns_node_domain = nodes.allstarlink.org

+; When using DNS, "app_rpt" must know the length of the longest node number.
+; The current maximum is 6 digits and does not need to be defined here.
+The
+; "max_dns_node_length" variable can be used to limit queries to shorter (or
+; longer) node numbers.
+;max_dns_node_length = 6
 ```

 See [Node Resolution](../adv-topics/noderesolution.md) for how this new node lookup method is handled.